Seercat3160/tf2-query/README.md

 Running the program requires a valid Steam API key in the `STEAM_API_KEY` environment variable.
 Get one from <https://steamcommunity.com/dev/apikey>.

-I have tried my best to ensure rate limits are respected, but you are responsible for ensuring that you comply with the Steam API terms of service.
+I have tried to ensure rate limits are respected, but you are responsible for ensuring that you comply with the Steam API terms of service.

 ### Examples